 - b.
 False Start.
-Each of the following is a false start by Team A if it occurs prior to the snap after the ball is ready for play and all players are in scrimmage formation: - 1.
-Any movement by one or more players that simulates the start of a play. - 2.
-The snapper moving to another position. - A restricted lineman (Rule 2-27-4) moving their hand(s) or making any quick movement.
+Each of the following is a false start by Team A if it occurs prior to the snap after the ball is ready for play and all players are in scrimmage formation: - Any movement by one or more players that simulates action at the snap.
+This includes abruptly shifting a player or players that simulates the start of a play. - 2.
+The snapper moving to another position. - 3.
+A restricted lineman (Rule 2-27-4) moving their hand(s) or making any quick movement.
 [Exceptions: 1.
 It is not a false start if a Team A lineman immediately reacts when threatened by a Team B player in the neutral zone (Rule 7-1-5-a-2) (A.R.
 7-1-3-V) 2.
 Rule 7-1-3-a-3]. - 4.
-An offensive player making any quick, jerky movement before the snap, including but not limited to: - (a) A lineman moving their foot, shoulder, arm, body or head in a quick, jerky motion in any direction. - (b) The snapper shifting or moving the ball, moving their thumb or fingers, flexing their elbows, jerking their head, or dipping their shoulders or buttocks. - (c) The quarterback making any quick, jerky movement that simulates the beginning of a play.
+An offensive player making any quick, jerky movement before the snap, including but not limited to: - (a) A lineman moving their foot, shoulder, arm, body or head in a quick, jerky motion in any direction. - (b) The snapper shifting or moving the ball, moving their thumb or fingers, flexing their elbows, jerking their head, or dipping their shoulders or buttocks.

-- (d) A back simulating receiving the ball by making any quick, jerky movement that simulates the beginning of a play. - 5.
+- (c) The quarterback making any quick, jerky movement that simulates the beginning of a play. - (d) A back simulating receiving the ball by making any quick, jerky movement that simulates the beginning of a play. - 5.
 The offensive team never coming to a one-second stop prior to the snap after the ball is ready for play (A.R.
 7-1-2-IV).
 This is an illegal shift that converts to a false start.